Stephanie Bice: 2020

 In April 2019, Bice announced her candidacy for Oklahoma's 5th congressional district in the 2020 election.
 The 5th district had been a Republican stronghold for over 40 years until Democrat Kendra Horn was elected in 2018.

 In June 2020, Oklahoman.com reported that the Bice campaign sent a mailer including the Oklahomans for Life logo without the organization's permission.
 Bice said, "I understand Oklahomans for Life wasn't endorsing in this race and wanted to make clear that I am pro-life and have stood with Oklahomans for Life".

 Bice placed second in the June 30 Republican primary behind Terry Neese, a businesswoman who was the Republican nominee for lieutenant governor of Oklahoma in 1990.
 As no candidate won 50% of the vote, Bice and Neese advanced to a runoff.
 Bice defeated Neese in the runoff and Horn in the general election.
 She focused her campaign on immigration and affordable healthcare.

-Bice is the first Iranian American to be elected to Congress.
+Bice is the first Iranian-American elected to Congress.